euge/express-lambda/README.md

 ## Installation
 ```
-npm install lambda-express -g
+npm install express-lambda -g
 ```

 ## Usage
 ```
 mkdir myapp
 cd myapp
-lambda-express init
+express-lambda init
 ```

 ## Configure
 Set your environment variables in the .env file created.
 Make sure you specify the AWS_ROLE_ARN that you want the lambda functions to use.
-Currently only 1 role is supported per lambda-express project, but this will be configurable on a per lambda basis in the future.
+Currently only 1 role is supported per express-lambda project, but this will be configurable on a per lambda basis in the future.

 Also, please be sure that your AWS credentials are correctly configured.
 See for more info: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files